csmangum/opusagent/docs/FastAgent.md

 ## Future Work

-- **Multi-Agent Escalation:** Seamless handoff between AFSM agents based on intent.
+- **Multi-Agent Escalation:** Seamless handoff between FSA agents based on intent.
-- **Adaptive State Evolution:** Allow AFSMs to evolve over session lifetime using reinforcement learning.
+- **Adaptive State Evolution:** Allow FSA to evolve over session lifetime using reinforcement learning.
-- **Cross-Channel Continuity:** Persist user AFSM across voice, SMS, and chat interfaces.
+- **Cross-Channel Continuity:** Persist user FSA across voice, SMS, and chat interfaces.

 ---

 ## Conclusion

 FastAgent represents a new approach to real-time voice agent development: combining the speed and modularity of FastAPI, the rigor of finite-state control, and the intelligence of reasoning-capable agents.
-With Agentic Finite State Machines (AFSM), FastAgent provides a foundation for scalable, safe, and satisfying conversational experiences in telephony environments.
+With Finite State Agents (FSA), FastAgent provides a foundation for scalable, safe, and satisfying conversational experiences in telephony environments.

 ---